30 Tea Towel Designs in 30 Days

 The best part of this challenge is that you can start it any time you like!
 Don’t be afraid to customize it to fit your own preferences – for instance, if you aren’t ready to commit to 30 days, try sketching 7 Tea Towel Designs in 7 Days.
 Who knows, you might enjoy it so much, you decide to keep going!

-Don’t forget to subscribe to this blog to get future posts delivered via email!
+Don’t forget to subscribe to our blog & newsletter to get future posts delivered via email!

 Like This post?
 Pin it!